Philadelphia, PA · Permit lookup

 7. Pay fees, post permit, and build; complete inspections After approval, pay fees through eCLIPSE and post the permit card on site before beginning work.
 Request required inspections through eCLIPSE or by contacting L&I. Typical shed permit inspections include a footing inspection (before concrete pour), a framing inspection, and a final inspection.
 Trade inspections are scheduled separately.

-Pennsylvania Uniform Construction Code (PA UCC), based on the 2018 International Residential Code (IRC) with Pennsylvania amendments, as enforced by the Philadelphia Department of Licenses and Inspections (L&I); Philadelphia Zoning Code (Title 14) for accessory structure placement, setbacks, and height limits.
+Pennsylvania Uniform Construction Code (PA UCC), based on the 2018 IBC/IRC with Pennsylvania amendments, as enforced by the Philadelphia Department of Licenses and Inspections (L&I); Philadelphia building-permit exemptions for detached accessory structures up to 200 square feet; and the Philadelphia Zoning Code for accessory-structure placement, setbacks, and lot coverage.

 • Philadelphia L&I can issue a stop-work order and require removal or correction of unpermitted shed construction.